UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

     ("may", "I"): ["wish"]

-  - If the pair already is in the dict, then you want to add the follower to the list that's already there
+  - If the pair already is in the dict, then you want to add the follower (the second word in the pair) to the list that's already there

     ("wish", "I"): ["may", "might"]